While cloud computing has some risks, the right cloud security strategy can largely offset those risks.

 IAM may include several different services, or it may be a single service that combines all of the following capabilities:

 Firewall: A cloud firewall provides a layer of protection around cloud assets by blocking malicious web traffic.
 Unlike traditional firewalls, which are hosted on-premise and defend the network perimeter, cloud firewalls are hosted in the cloud and form a virtual security barrier around cloud infrastructure.
-Most web application firewalls fall into this category.

 Cloud firewalls block DDoS attacks, malicious bot activity, and vulnerability exploits.
 This reduces the chances of a cyber attack crippling an organization's cloud infrastructure.